brpaz/ulauncher-docsearch/README.md

 All contributions are welcome.

+If you want to add new documentation, you can either do a PR so other users can benefit with it or adding it locally.

+Please see the following guide to know how:

 * [Add new documentation](docs/add-new-doc.md)

 ## Show your support

 <a href="https://www.buymeacoffee.com/Z1Bu6asGV" target="_blank"><img src="https://www.buymeacoffee.com/assets/img/custom_images/orange_img.png" alt="Buy Me A Coffee" style="height: 41px !important;width: 174px !important;box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;-webkit-box-shadow: 0px 3px 2px 0px rgba(190, 190, 190, 0.5) !important;" ></a>

+## Credits

+This project would never be possible without the awesome folks at [Algolia](https://www.algolia.com/) who build this search engine and all the websites that implemented it.

 ## License